Thermal Comfort - Blown Air Heating Systems for Motor Vehicles

 Electronic control units rely upon having a reliable power supply at the correct voltage and good electrical connections.

-Low or excessive battery voltage level may prevent heater operation and cause error codes to be logged.
+Low or excessive battery voltage level may prevent heater operation and cause error codes to be logged which then prevents heater starting.

 Wiring and connection faults can also prevent the heater operating.